uqrmaie1/smtpred/README.md

 ```

 The shrinkage parameter lambda should be M * (1-h2)/h2, where M is the total number of (overlapping) markers and h2 is the SNP heritability of that trait.

-Converting OLS effects to SBLUP effects increases prediction accuracy because it results in conditional SNP effects rather than marginal SNP effects.
-It is therefore important that the set of SNPs is reduced to the set of SNPs used in the prediction set, before running this analysis.
+Here lambda is set to 5000000 for all traits, which would correspond to M = 1000000 and h2 = 0.166 for each trait.

 Summary statistics input files have to these columns: ```SNP```, ```A1```, ```A2```, ```freq```, ```b```, ```se```, ```p```, ```N```; and should include a header line.
 For more information see http://cnsgenomics.com/software/gcta/cojo.html.